 At the heart of an SDR manager’s role is developing a staff capable of driving results in sales development.
 Doing so requires hiring suitable candidates and having them develop essential skills that align with your organization’s goals.
 Below is an overview of skills that every successful sales development manager needs to cultivate among their team members.

-As a sales development manager, having the ability to communicate clearly is essential to build trust, motivating and engaging your team, and, most importantly, avoiding any misunderstandings.
+As a sales development manager, having the ability to communicate is essential to build trust, motivating and engaging your team, and, most importantly, avoiding any misunderstandings.
 To ensure effective communication, a sales development manager should focus on three main things: training, motivation, and feedback.
 A strong manager should be able to clarify expectations and goals professionally when training recruits.
 Moreover, they must provide achievable targets while celebrating success to motivate their team.
 In addition, constructive feedback will enable individuals to recognize areas of improvement and grow professionally.

 An effective SDR manager is adept in lead generation strategies and must be able to implement new tactics to reach potential customers.
 They must also train and coach their team members, helping them understand and apply the best lead-generation practices.
 Doing so creates a climate of success and allows your sales and business development team to achieve its goals, ultimately benefiting revenue growth.